 Challenge: To ensure the most impactful and long-lived outcomes of training, it needs to go beyond a one-and-done session.
 This means organizations need to consider the long-term outcomes of training prior to implementation, alongside the target short-term goals.

 Solution: The solution for sustaining employee development lies in encouraging a culture of learning.
 Organizations must adopt a continuous learning approach by creating opportunities for employees to continue learning, even after the focused training program is completed.
-This might include planning additional follow-on training programs, building effective learning pathways, providing access to learning platforms like Coursera, or creating internal mentorship programs.
+This might include planning additional follow-on training programs, providing access to learning platforms, or creating internal mentorship programs.

 Challenge: Another common challenge faced in the implementation of employee training programs is managing the resistance to change from employees.
 Resistance happens due to a number of reasons: employees are weary of the unknown, they are uncertain about the benefits, they have a lack of understanding about the changes being made, or they are worried about the impact on their day-to-day responsibilities.